Edward Twining: House of Lords

 Following his retirement, he became a life peer as Baron Twining, of Tanganyika and of Godalming in the County of Surrey, on 22 August 1958.
 Lord Twining made his maiden speech on 27 July 1959 during the debate on the Colonial Development Corporation.
 Colonial governors had always had difficulty developing East African countries, given the huge distances between scattered populations, and the tendency of African politics to fragment into tribal loyalties.
 However, back in London he encouraged development corporations to work closely with governments and business to secure more investment in African territories.
 Describing himself as a "paternal governor", he called for better organized schemes because they were "rather haphazard".
-He warned that the Westminster model should not be imposed upon Africa, rather that the local leaders should be allowed to draft their own party political arrangements to articulate independence movements.
+He warned that the Westminster system should not be imposed upon Africa, rather that the local leaders should be allowed to draft their own party political arrangements to articulate independence movements.
 Like most Liberal-leaning politicians, he was sympathetic to self-determination, largely because it stimulated progress or debate on the progress of institutional development towards the principles of freedom.
 After independence, the African states suffered large-scale migration; hundreds of thousands of displaced persons became stateless.
 Twining was among those peers who asked the Commonwealth Office to donate more money to alleviate the world refugee crisis.

 Twining was among those peers who opposed the second reading of the Misrepresentation Bill, a flagship piece of fraud legislation for the Wilson Government.